chef/chef-workstation/www/site/content/docs/chef-workstation/faq.md

 +++
-title = "Frequently Asked Questions"
+title = "About Chef Workstation"
 [menu]
   [menu.docs]
     parent = "Chef Workstation"
     weight= "30"
 +++

-#### Is Chef Workstation open source?
+Start your infrastructure automation quickly and easily with Chef Workstation.
+Chef Workstation give you everything you need to get started with Chef--ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software--all in one easy-to-install package.

+Chef Workstation replaces ChefDK, combining all the existing features with the added Chef Workstation feature of running ad-hoc tasks.
+In the future, Chef will develop and improve Chef Workstation and maintain ChefDK in its current state.

+## Open Source

-Yes!
-Our source code is available on [GitHub](https://github.com/chef/chef-workstation).
-Chef Workstation is open source software released under the [Apache 2.0 license](https://github.com/chef/chef-workstation/blob/master/LICENSE).
+We're keeping the tradition of open source development in Chef.
+You'll find the Chef Workstation source code on [GitHub](https://github.com/chef/chef-workstation).
+We're releasing Chef Workstation under the open source [Apache 2.0 license](https://github.com/chef/chef-workstation/blob/master/LICENSE).

-#### How can I contribute to Chef Workstation?
+#### Contributing to Chef Workstation

 We always welcome (and deeply appreciate!) new contributions to the project.
-The best way to start contributing to Chef Workstation is to provide us with in-depth feedback by creating GitHub issues or sending your feedback to <workstation@chef.io>.
+The best way to start contributing to Chef Workstation is to provide us with in-depth feedback by creating GitHub issues.

-We are working on guidelines on how to keep development of the project awesome for all contributors.
+See the guidelines for [community contributions](https://docs.chef.io/community_contributions.html) and our [community guidelines](https://docs.chef.io/community_guidelines.html) for keeping the development of the project awesome for all contributors.

-#### Operating Systems Supported
+#### Supported Platforms

 Supported Host Operating Systems: